mobxjs/mobx/README.md

 which includes the UI, data serialization, server communication, etc.

-If React allows you to declaratively define your component tree and uses the virtual DOM as black box to minimize the number of DOM mutations, then MobX is the library that allows you to define your state model and derivations in a declarative manner while minimizing the number of computations.
-MobX maintains a virtual dependency graph to ensure that your derivations will never be stale nor executed more often than strictly needed.
+React and MobX together are a powerful combination.
+React renders the application state by providing mechanisms to translate it into a tree of renderable components.
+MobX provides the mechanism to store and update the application state that React then uses.

+Both React and MobX provide very optimal and unique solutions to common problems in application development.
+React provides mechanisms to optimally render UI by using a virtual DOM that reduces the number of costly DOM mutations.
+MobX provides mechanisms to optimally synchronize application state with your React components by using a reactive virtual dependency state graph that is only updated when strictly needed and is never stale.

 ## MobX was formerly known as Mobservable.
 To use install pre- 2.0 `mobx*` compatible packages, use `mobservable` instead of `mobx`.